narengan/cis/managing-for-security.md

 ## Performance next steps

+If your system performance does not meet your expectations, here are some tips you can try, based on the specific problems you are seeing.

 | Symptom | Next Step |
 |---------|------------|
 |High TTFB on uncached resources | (1) Check your origin's overall health for misconfiguration, excessive load, or long-running database queries (2) Use Page Rules to move your origin's redirects to IBM CIS |